-UK’s momentum of research success and commitment to a more inclusive research workforce has begun to transform our environment and has the potential to erode longstanding health and social inequities.
-As a testable and exportable model, UK ASCEND has the capacity to transform health through the inclusive talent development essential for the most impactful scientific discovery.
+UK’s momentum of research success and commitment to its research workforce has begun to transform our environment and has the potential to erode longstanding health disparities.
+As a testable and exportable model, UK ASCEND has the capacity to transform health through talent development essential for the most impactful scientific discovery.

 Darwin Conwell, MD, MSc, FACG